joakimoh/AtomTapeUtils/README.md

 # AtomTapeUtils
 This is a set of utilities mainly targeting decoding and encoding of Acorn Atom & BBC Micro BASIC programs.
-Some utilites (like filtering of tape files) could be useful also for other applications.
+Some utilities (like filtering of tape files) could be useful also for other applications.

 ## Prerequisites
 You need to have cmake and zlib installed on your computer before trying to install AtomTapeUtils.